-C. Drainage facilities.
+- C. Drainage facilities.
 Adequacy of stormwater management facilities shall be evaluated based upon the adopted level of service requiring the retention of the first inch of runoff from the entire site or two and one-half (21⁄2) inches of runoff from the impervious surface whichever is greater.
-Response: Acknowledged.

-- D. Environmentally sensitive lands. - 1.
+Response: The future project will project is designed to meet all the drainage and stormwater facilities requirements. - D. Environmentally sensitive lands. - 1.
 In addition to a finding of adequacy, a development shall be reviewed pursuant to applicable federal, state, regional and local environmental regulations.
 Specifically, an application for development shall be reviewed in accordance with the following Broward County Ordinances which address environmentally sensitive lands and wellfield protection which ordinances are incorporated herein by reference: - a.
 Broward County Ordinance No. 89-6. - b.
 Section 5-198(I), Chapter 5, Article IX of the Broward County Code of Ordinances. - c.
 Broward County Ordinance No. 84-60. - 2.
 The applicant must demonstrate that impacts of the proposed development to environmentally sensitive lands will be mitigated.